 North Dakota students continually score above the national average in ACT and SAT scores.
 This coupled with the nation’s 49th lowest crime rate, makes North Dakota a great place to live and raise a family.

-For potential new dentists, North Dakota offers a loan repayment program that can pay $20,000 per year for up to four years while practicing in North Dakota.
+For potential new dentists, North Dakota offers several loan repayment programs that can pay back tuition in various amounts for up to four years while practicing in North Dakota.
 To learn more about this program, check the North Dakota Dental Association (NDDA) website.
-To apply for loan repayment, contact Mary Amundson at the University of North Dakota School of Medicine & Health Sciences via e-mail at: email@example.com
+To apply for loan repayment, contact Mary Amundson at the University of North Dakota School of Medicine & Health Sciences via e-mail at: firstname.lastname@example.org

 If you are looking to buy or associate with an existing practice, our website lists dental offices that have such openings.
 You can find these opportunities under our Dental Career Resources link on our homepage, or by clicking here.

-Organized dentistry is very strong and active in North Dakota, with over 90% of the state’s dentists belonging to the American Dental Association, NDDA and their local society.
+Organized dentistry is very strong and active in North Dakota, with over 85 % of the state’s dentists belonging to the American Dental Association, NDDA and their local society.
 The national average is 73%.
-The state’s annual meeting is held in mid September and rotates between Fargo, Bismarck, Minot and Grand Forks.
+The dues is reduced for the new dental graduate for the first 4 years.
+The state’s annual meeting is held in mid September and rotates between Fargo and Bismarck.
 The House of Delegates is held each year at the annual meeting.
-There is also a mid winter meeting each year the third weekend of January, and a continuing education opportunity in November of each year.
+There is also a mid winter meeting each year the third weekend of January.
 With these two major meetings and the activity within the local societies, continuing education opportunities abound within the state, most with nationally recognized speakers and clinicians.
 Members may attend these conferences and meetings for a vastly reduced fee.

 North Dakota dentists enjoy a healthy relationship with the state’s legislature due to the strength of the NDDA.
 The NDDA also works hard to keep positive relationships with the Board of Dental Examiners and the state hygienists and assistants associations.
 This is done without compromising the integrity of the NDDA and the practice of dentistry in the state of North Dakota to best serve the citizens of the state.